johndeighan/basic-markdown/README.md

 trailing whitespace, i.e. space or TAB characters).
 Here is an
 example:

-> NOTE: Because I'm using code blocks to display Markdown source code,
+> NOTE: Because I'm using code blocks to display markdown source code,
 >       the following 2 pieces of text are identical.
 Note, however,
 >       that in the first piece, each non-blank line starts with a
 >       TAB character.